Home / Articles posted by spiralj

 Ultimately, artwork like Mother Earth is created to bring color, movement, and emotional presence into the spaces where people live, gather, and heal.

-large contemporary abstract art for sale framed wall art canvas print on sidewall
+Large contemporary abstract art for sale framed wall art canvas print on sidewall

 Abstract wall art Mother Earth installed above a console table in a contemporary living room.